liubingmx/fast-spring-test/README.md

 https://github.com/liubingmx/fast-spring-test/assets/20813546/00874ed7-e1b6-483c-8d3a-e40e46116142

-- The first run requires starting the test environment, which takes a long time.
-The container can be reused after the second run, and the execution time of a single test can be as low as milliseconds.
+- The first run requires starting the running environment, which takes a long time.
+After the second run, the container can be reused, and the unit test execution time can be down to the millisecond level.
+There is no need to restart when adding a single test case.
+The test can be hot loaded and executed directly.

 ## Getting started